 - About Us Page

 - Contact Us Page

 - Customer Service Page

 However, raters are not limited to official page labels.

 In such cases, the home page candidate that offers the most relevant information about the target URL takes precedence.

-A website’s reputation is considered one of the top criterion for assigning a PQ rating.
-It’s one of the best demonstrations of a page’s effectivity.
+A website’s reputation is considered one of the top criteria for assigning a Page Quality rating.
+It’s one of the best demonstrations of a page’s effectiveness.

 As such, raters are instructed to find reputation information about the website, such as: